Sea Turtle Hospital

 2. Consider volunteering or interning with the Sea Turtle Program!

-As of May 2016, the Sea Turtle Hospital IS FULL and cannot take on more volunteers or interns at this time.
-However we invite you to fill out the required applications and submit them to be put on the waiting list.
+We invite you to fill out the required applications and submit them to be put on the waiting list.
 If an opening becomes available we always search our waiting list before soliciting help via public avenues.